tidev/titanium-docs/docs/api/titanium/ui/color.md

 <Titanium.UI.fetchSemanticColor> method, which will return an instance to be passed to UI components.
 This instance will automatically "adapt" the receiver to light/dark mode changes.

-The only current instance you'd receive this type on Android is through the <Titanium.Android.UI.getColorResource> method.
+The only current instance you'd receive this type on Android is through the <Titanium.UI.Android.getColorResource> method.
 Note that Android does not currently support passing in instances of this type for UI components/properties!
 You must convert to a hex string representation to pass this in to any color properties on Android.